Pushkarfrns/EECS738-A3/README.md

 - Loaded the dataset in a dataframe using pandas.
 - Checked for null values.
 - Removed any unnecessary columns.
-- Now our datatset is ready to be passed through KNN algoirthm
 - Seperated feature columns and the target column.
 - Splitted the data into training set and testing set
 - Now our datatset is ready to be passed through Neural Network model.